 3. Achieve the proper tenor

 The OKR process needs advocates from within the organization who will own it for the long haul.
 They will communicate clearly to the team members the most important tasks at hand.

 OKR tracking software emphasizes the establishment of SMART objectives, which are targets that are concrete, quantifiable, achievable, relevant, and time-bound.
 It’s important to keep tabs on and evaluate progress toward goals throughout the process.
 That’s why it’s crucial to have a concrete, quantitative metric for each and every major outcome.

 5. Focus on straightening out your work.

-The whole point of OKR is for each employee to have personal goals that contribute to the overall business mission.
+The whole point of OKR methodology is for each employee to have personal goals that contribute to the overall business mission.
 That’s why it’s important to ensure that diverse objectives at all levels of the business are aligned with one another while defining goals and providing guidance.

 Pitfalls to avoid while setting OKRs

 The OKR methodology is straightforward and uncomplicated.
 But businesses often make blunders while using them.

 Here are the three most typical mistakes made when creating OKRs.